A/N: Warning for graphic violence.

 “So don’t we have the same problem as before?”

 “The sewage tunnels aren’t the only hidden paths around here.”
-He looked up at the pale, cloudless sky and sighed.
+Roman looked up at the pale, cloudless sky and sighed.
 “Ah, the secrets this island holds.
-I know a fraction of them, and that’s too much.”
+I only know a fraction of them, and that’s still too many.”

 Maebhe had to trot to keep up with him.
 Slightly breathless, she asked, “So what’s that other building for?
-The short one.
 Is it part of the prison?”

-Roman’s expression, which had for a moment cleared, darkened again in an instant.
+Roman’s expression, which had for a moment cleared, darkened again.
 “Not technically, but it might as well be.
 It’s a barracks.”

-Maebhe blinked.
+Maebhe frowned.
 Unity didn’t have a standing army.
-She’d never paid attention in history, but she knew that much—Unity had no army; the kingdoms making up Unity’s territory each had their own.
+She’d never paid much attention in history, but she knew that much—Unity had no army at all.
+Instead, the kingdoms making up Unity’s territory each had their own, dedicated to help if Unity called on them.
 “Barracks for who?”

 “That’s one of the secrets.”

-“You’re scared of whoever’s in there,” Maebhe guessed.
+Maebhe eyed Roman, then guessed, “You’re scared of whoever’s in there.”

-He quickened their pace again, and Maebhe let him take the lead, mostly because she had no clue how to respond.
-Instead, she did her best to appreciate the island— she tried to appreciate the beauty of the place, cleaner and grander than all of Gallontea and so, so different from Orean.
+Maebhe didn’t respond, mostly because she had no clue how to.
+Instead, she looked around and tried to appreciate the beauty of this island, cleaner and grander than all of Gallontea and so different from Orean.

-“Be careful,” came his answer.
+“Be careful,” was his answer.
 “If you slip, it’s a long way down.”

 “Not even Dinara?”
 Maebhe asked, already knowing the answer.